 Key supplier resilience and continuity

 - Key product suppliers lack the necessary resilience or disaster recovery capabilities to manage the impact of ongoing global economic volatility or the increasing impacts of extreme weather cycles and patterns on their operations and extended supply chains.

 - We fail to maintain a safe environment for our customers and store colleagues, which results in a major incident or fatality that is directly attributable to a failure in our health and safety management systems.

 Environmental or ethical failure

-- Impact on Kingfisher's reputation and brand arising from a major environmental or ethical failure, a significant corporate fraud or material non-compliance with legislative or regulatory requirements resulting in punitive or custodial procedures.
+- Kingfisher's reputation and brand are affected by a major environmental or ethical failure, a significant corporate fraud or material noncompliance with legislative or regulatory requirements resulting in punitive or custodial procedures.